zolars/zolars.github.io/source/_posts/finanical-sentiment-chart.md

 ![MySQL Database](https://raw.githubusercontent.com/zolars/typora-user-images/master/20190707234203.png)

-After that, I build a light-wight Web application with Python [Flask](https://palletsprojects.com/p/flask/) and [ECharts](https://echarts.apache.org/zh/index.html).
+After that, I build a light-wight Web application with Python Flask and ECharts.
 The application can be easily deployed on any server with python environment and it can run realtime, stably and automatically.
-I will give you the deploy method and a video as instructions.
+I will give you the deploy method.

 Find more about this project on my [GitHub](https://github.com/zolars/financial-sentiment) 🙋‍